bleds1/dotfiles/README.md

 # Bledley's System
 ![Desktop Screenshot](/assets/Screenshot1.jpg?raw=true "Screenshot1")

 NOTE: This is a bit of a run through of what I use for reference and as a backup solution.
 I don't push the dots for everything.
 I'm not accepting issues or pull requests.
-This repo is for my own personal use.
 Feel free to use and modify stuff but I can't guarantee things are going to work successfully on your system.

 ## Machine
 - Thinkpad T460